This Summit is generously supported by Marshalls plc, enabling these important conversations to take place.

 CHILD LABOUR IN GLOBAL SUPPLY CHAINS: ACCELERATING PROGRESS FROM POLICY TO PRACTICE

-Session overview: To commemorate the International Year for the Elimination of Child Labour, this session will convene relevant multi-stakeholder initiatives, business and civil society to discuss practical actions companies can take to successfully address child labour in their supply chains.
-The aim is to inspire the private sector to translate aspirations into action and put SDG 8.7 among their top priorities.
+Session overview: To commemorate the International Year for the Elimination of Child Labour, this session convened relevant multi-stakeholder initiatives, business and civil society to discuss practical actions companies can take to successfully address child labour in their supply chains.
+The aim was to inspire the private sector to translate aspirations into action and put SDG 8.7 among their top priorities.

 Mari-lou Dupont, Senior Manager Decent Work & Social Sustainability, United Nations Global Compact